Preparation, Training, and Socialisation For Your New Puppy

 Take spare newspaper with you as the pup may be sick and will almost certainly urinate and defecate on the journey, especially if it is any distance.

-When you get home place the bed or crate near somewhere warm, if you are using a crate, and I heartily endorse them,
+When you get home place the bed or crate near somewhere warm, if you are using a crate, and I heartily endorse them I now sell these crates.

 Cover the crate with a blanket or sheet to make it more den like introduce the puppy to the crate gradually and positively, DO NOT SHUT the crate door overnight until about twelve weeks old. see my article on Toilet Training